makrai/notes/upadhyay16-multi-sense-embed-using-multiling.md

   * Šuster, Titov, and van Noord, (2016)
     * sets a fixed number of senses for each word
 * our approach
-  * we can concatenate multiple parallel corpora to obtain a large multilingual corpus
+  * we concatenate multiple parallel corpora to obtain a large multiling corpus
-  * parameters are estimated in a Bayesian nonparametric framework that allows
+  * parameters are estimated in a Bayesian nonparametric framework
     * only associate a word with a new sense vector when evidence (from either same or foreign language context) requires it